 • Consent the state of Massachusetts does not legally define consent.
 However, the following is a general definition for educational purposes.
 Consent is a voluntary affirmative agreement to engage in sexual activity proposed by another and requires mutually understandable and communicated words and/or actions demonstrating agreement by both parties to participate in all sexual activities.
 Appropriate sexual behavior requires consent from all involved parties.
 Consent must be freely informed without physical force, threats, intimidation behavior, duress, or coercion.
 Silence, a lack of resistance, previous sexual relationships, or experiences, and/or a current relationship may not, in themselves, be taken to imply consent.
-The initiator, or the person who wants to engage in the specific sexual activity, must obtain consent from the partner(s) for each sexual act; both parties may be initiators at different points of sexual activity; a person's initiation of a sexual act constitutes consent to that act; but not necessarily to subsequent acts.
-Consent to sexual activity may be withdrawn at any time, as long as the withdrawal is communicated in mutually understandable words and/ or actions; sexual activity must cease immediately.
+The initiator, or the person who wants to engage in the specific sexual activity, must obtain consent from the partner(s) for each sexual act; both parties may be initiators at different points of sexual activity; a person's initiation of a sexual activity may be withdrawn at any time, as long as the withdrawal is communicated in mutually understandable words and/ or actions; sexual activity must cease immediately.
 Note: Intoxicated persons do not have the ability to give consent.